ipetkov/crane/docs/API.md

 #### Optional attributes
 * `cargoLock`: a path to a Cargo.lock file
   - Default value: `src + /Cargo.lock`
+* `cleanCargoTomlFilter`: a filter used to process each path found in each `Cargo.toml` file.
+Passed down to `craneLib.cleanCargoToml` if provided.
 * `dummyrs`: a path to a file which will be used in place of all dummy rust files (e.g. `main.rs`, `lib.rs`, etc.).
 This can be useful to customize dummy source files (e.g. enable certain lang features for a given target).